jgraham0325/land-register-api-docs/docs/api-documentation/V1.16/index.md

   <li><strong>start_date</strong>: Date range filtering by actual dates if available, otherwise filter permits by proposed dates</li>
   <li><strong>end_date</strong>: Date range filtering by actual dates if available, otherwise filter permits by proposed dates</li>
   <li><strong>swa_code</strong>: Optional parameter to be used by contractors only.
 Used to provide the swa code of the promoter the contractor is working on behalf of</li>
+  <li><strong>hs2_works_only</strong>: Optional parameter to be used by only eligible promoters, HA's and contractors.
+This will return all HS2 works.</li>
+  <li><strong>consultation_works_only</strong>: Optional parameter to be used by only eligible promoters, HA's and contractors.
+When true, this will return all HS2 consultation works.</li>
+  <li><strong>consent_works_only</strong>: Optional parameter to be used by only eligible promoters, HA's and contractors.
+When true, this will return all HS2 consent works</li>
+  <li><strong>unacknowledged_by_ha_only</strong>: Optional parameter to be used by only eligible promoters, HA's and contractors.
+When true, this will return all HS2 applications that have not yet been acknowledged by a HA.</li>
   <li><strong>is_traffic_sensitive</strong>: When true this will return permits where a traffic sensitive ASD has been selected</li>
   <li><strong>is_high_impact_traffic_management</strong>: When true this will return permits with a traffic management type of road closure, contra-flow, lane closure, convoy workings, multi-way signals or two-way signals</li>
   <li><strong>has_no_final_registration</strong>: When true this will return permits that have not yet submitted their final reinstatement</li>